Neonatal Subgaleal Hematoma

 Subgaleal hematoma is most often caused by the use of vacuum extractors and forceps during delivery (3).
 Vacuum extractors can cause head trauma when the physician places the suction cup on the wrong part of the baby’s head, applies too much pressure or force, keeps the cup suctioned for an extended period of time, or makes too many attempts at using the vacuum extractor, called pop-offs.
 When vacuum extractors or other assistive tools like forceps are used improperly, they can cause bleeding within the subgaleal space (between the scalp and the skull).

 Because of the associated risks, vacuum- and forceps-assisted deliveries are often discouraged.
 To learn more about when it is appropriate to use these tools during delivery, visit this page.

 Risk factors for subgaleal hematoma

 Certain attributes present during pregnancy may make a neonate more susceptible to subgaleal hemorrhaging.
 These risk factors must be taken into consideration as doctors make decisions regarding the pregnancy, labor, and delivery.
 Some of the most prominent risk factors for subgaleal hematoma in newborns are (2):

 - Premature birth

-Subgaleal bleeding poses a serious threat of blood loss for infants, so the rapid identification of the condition is necessary for proper treatment.
-Because of this great risk, infants who underwent a difficult or assisted delivery must be closely monitored.
-When treating these patients, physicians should:
+Subgaleal bleeding poses a serious threat of blood loss for infants, so it is critical that doctors rapidly identify this condition in order to provide proper treatment.
+Infants who underwent a difficult or assisted delivery must have especially close monitoring.
+When treating these patients, physicians should (1):